132

 6000 acres to be equally divided among my six other

-children viz Frances Henrietta, Mary, Alloisa,
+viz Frances Henrietta, Mary, Alloisa,

 Edwardina, Olivia, and my son Henry Tobias.